-Part of my studies included early childhood education and I taught preschool for two years in college.
-Then I worked with preschool age children that were struggling while I was a special education teacher.
+I used to be a teacher and part of my studies included early childhood education and I taught preschool for two years in college.
+Then I worked with preschool-age children that were struggling while I was a special education teacher.

 Yes, this gives me the inside scoop!
 Oh and I forgot to mention, I have two sweet, sticky-faced preschoolers living with me!
 My sons are ages three and five and attend junior kindergarten and preschool three’s respectively.